SomeWeirdSin/SomeWeirdSin.github.io/GoblinBright/03_Wizards.md

 # Spells and Organization

 In times of antiquity, spells use to be organized into schools, to mimic the orgnaization of the Wizards that used them.
 In these modern days, spells are divided into spheres in relation to their effects.
-All part of corporate based marketing to sell magic to the modern consumer and, more importantly, the government.
+All part of corporate based marketing to sell magic to the modern consumer centered around an individualized study plan and an easy course to licensure.
+Also its easier to sell a customized program to the government.
+For war purposes.

-Spell Casters who follow the modern tradition of the Spheres are know as Modernists, where as those adhering the tradional schools are Antiquitists.
+There is zero difference between the spells in a School or a Spheres - it's all marketing nonsense.
+The training itself is different, however.
+Where Schools were developed over centries with fine tuning to perfect the Art, Spheres were slapped together by Focus Groups over months to maximize profit of the Product.
+As such, what the Modernist gains in customization, those lose in magical synchronicity; hence the lack of cantrips.